stefanaki/diode/README.md

 -   API / Backend
     -   MySQL
     -   Redis
-    -   NodeJS & Express
+    -   Node.js & Express
 -   CLI
-    -   NodeJS & CommanderJS
+    -   Node.js & Commander.js
 -   Frontend
-    -   NodeJS & EJS Template Engine
+    -   Node.js & EJS Template Engine

+Other libraries used:

+-   Moment.js for date parsing and formatting
+-   Axios for executing HTTP requests
+-   JSON Web Token for user authentication
+-   bcryptjs for password encryption
+-   Chart.js for data visualization in the frontend

 ## Deployment Instructions on localhost